culturecreates/artsdata-data-model/_classes/event.md

 layout: class-doc
 ---

-Event Types Controlled Vocabulary (pending)
+Event Types Controlled Vocabulary [v1](https://github.com/culturecreates/artsdata-data-model/commits/master/ontology/ontology-event-types.ttl)
 ==========
 The Artsdata controlled vocabulary for event types in RDF is located [here](https://github.com/culturecreates/artsdata-data-model/tree/master/ontology).

 The controlled vocabulary is loaded into Artsdata using the Databus and the resulting graph can be viewed [here](http://kg.artsdata.ca/ontology/event-types) along with an example [PerformanceEvent](http://kg.artsdata.ca/ontology/PerformanceEvent) type showing narrower and broader concepts using SKOS.

-Follow this Airtable [link](https://airtable.com/shrtyQWqYTvWihO7Y) to view the Artsdata controlled vocabulary for event types and sub-types and the mapping to other vocabularies.
+This is a WIP - work in progress.
+For the latest changes and edits visit [Airtable](https://airtable.com/shrtyQWqYTvWihO7Y) to view the pending (not yet published) version of the Artsdata controlled vocabulary and mapping to other vocabularies.

-This is a Work In Progress.
-Your input in welcome.
+Your input is welcome.
 Please click the link above to open an issue.
 The Artsdata controlled vocabulary of event types is used in addition to the schema.org Event types.
-Each event in Artsdata has a schema.org Event type as well as an Artsdata Event type (schema:additionalType).
+Each event in Artsdata has a schema.org Event type (usually schema:Event or schema:EventSeries) as well as an Artsdata Event type (schema:additionalType).

 ### How to use